Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Generative Adversarial Imitation Learning

 \subsection{Connection to Generative Adversarial Networks}

-The cost function regularizer $\psi_{GA}$ is derived using ideas from binary classification of state-action pairs $(s,a)$ that have been drawn from the expert occupancy distribution $\rho_{\pi_E}$ or from the learning agent's occupancy distribution $\rho_{\pi}$.
-Assuming a loss function $\phi$ to score training examples in this binary classification task, two associated functions $g_{\phi}(x)$ and $\psi_{\phi}(c)$ are constructed as follows (proposition A.1 of \citet{ho2016generative}):
+\Cref{eqn:prop_32} establishes an optimization problem formulation for the imitation learning problem via the convex conjugate of the cost function regularizer.
+A cost function regularizer $\psi(c)$ needs to be instantiated to reach an imitation learning algorithm.
+Consider the binary classification problem of classifying state-action pairs $(s,a)$ that have been drawn from the expert occupancy distribution $\rho_{\pi_E}$ or the learning agent's occupancy distribution $\rho_\pi$.
+For this binary classification task, assuming a loss function $\phi$ to score the training examples, the minimum expected risk is defined as: